braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/mParticle/mparticle.md

 ##### Step 2: Complete mParticle's Braze event kit integration

-While the Braze SDK is not required for this mParticle integration, the following mParticle Appboy Kit must be installed to forward data from your app to Braze.
+While the Braze SDK does not need to be directly included within your website or app for this mParticle integration, the following mParticle Appboy Kit must be installed to forward data from your app to Braze.

 mParticle's [Braze event kit integration guide](https://docs.mparticle.com/integrations/braze/event/#kit-integration) will walk you through custom mParticle and Braze alignment instructions based on your messaging needs (Push, Location Tracking, etc.).